 matrix with votes by party in rows and votes by district in columns.

-number of seats per column (districts/regions), predetermined or
+number of seats per column (districts/regions), predetermined or calculated with

 number of seats per row (parties/lists), calculated with